AlisonV2/av2-kubernetes-v3/README.md

 - Users-API: Creates users and Logs users
 - Auth-API: Generate and verify tokens for authenticated users
-- Task-API: Stores users tasks in a file and received a token to be verified
+- Tasks-API: Stores users tasks in a file and received a token to be verified
+- Client: Calls the Tasks API through Nginx Reverse Proxy

 <i>Note: Dummy data, there is no database (so far)</i>